Skip to content

 Learn more about our affordable tuition

-We understand that it can be a challenge to manage work, classes, life and finances.
-That's why UTA offers an affordable online education with pay-by-the course options.
+The University of Texas at Arlington is committed to providing students with a quality, affordable education.
+That's why this online program offers pay-by-the course options.
 Tuition listed is for upper division courses only, and financial aid may be available for students who qualify.

 Tuition Guarantee